September and October can be prime time to have a fall garden. The fall garden really does have some advantages for the vegetable gardener.

 Lettuces and other greens can quickly go to seed and become bitter in summer, but plant them in late summer/early fall and you can enjoy fresh-from-the-garden goodness for salads, green smoothies, sandwiches for weeks.

-They’re available commercially, but you can also make your own.
+They’re available commercially, but you can also make your own cold frame.
 Improvisation is just one part of gardening.
-Many gardeners devise a plan for extending the season, and a couple of old window frames make for an excellent insulated straw bale cold frame.
+Many gardeners devise a plan for extending the season in the fall garden, and a couple of old window frames make for an excellent insulated straw bale cold frame.
 Allow for venting.

 Pansies are amazing for taking you right into late fall with luminous color.
 Last year’s little pot of pansies, in a sheltered place and half buried in leaves and snow, was still alive this spring, ready to cheer us with their blooms once more.

 Some cool-season vegetables can even cross the line and survive as cold-season vegetables.
 Russian Winter Kale ( the name says it all), in particular, can survive until the temperature reaches the freezing point and should even last through snow.
-It is even sweeter and more tender then and a hand-full will add terrific nutrition to soups and smoothies.
+In the fall garden it is even sweeter and more tender then and a hand-full will add terrific nutrition to soups and smoothies.
 Use like spinach.

 If you plant organic store-bought potatoes (not treated with sprout inhibitor) early enough to develop tops and flowers, the spuds will grow well under the warmer soil and bring you a nice November harvest!